ABOUT THE PARENTS ASSOCIATION

 FUNDRAISING GOALS

-Our fundraising target for 2024/25 is €12000 to be used for Maths resources for senior classes, jerseys for the school team and markings/games for the yard.
+Our fundraising target for 2024/25 was €12000 to be used for Maths resources for senior classes, jerseys for the school team and markings/games for the yard.

-See the fantastic fundraising results achieved last year and how it was achieved::
+See the fantastic results and how it was achieved:

 Results from the Survey of Parent/Guardians May 2021